jbussemaker/AssignmentEncoding/README.md

 difficult by varying the number of possible sensors, computers and actuators.
 Optimization performance can be measured using the `Delta HV` metric, for some fixed computational budget.
 The spread metric (Bussemaker2021) will not be used, as the Pareto front is not necessarily continuous.

+### Imputation Ratio and Node Existence
+The imputation ratio is the ratio of the combinatorial design space size to number of valid points.
+For analytical problems this is easy to define and understand.
+However, for architecture optimization problems where the node assignment problem is only part of the problem, the assignment sub-problem can operate in any of a set of predetermined existence schemes that are activated based on the other design variables.

+This leads to a distinction between different types of imputation ratios:
+- Assignment sub-problem imputation ratio over all existence scheme (*encoder total*)
+- Assignment sub-problem imputation ratio for a specific existence scheme
+  - Here, the existence scheme with the lowest imputation ratio represents the largest matrix, and is therefore most relevant for encoder comparison and selection (*encoder min*)
+- Optimization problem imputation ratio (*problem-level*)

 ## Hypotheses